What Is Policy and Procedure Distribution?

 Scale

-Distributing procedures to ten employees is manageable with almost any tool.
+Distributing policies and procedures to ten employees is manageable with almost any tool.
 Distributing them to a thousand volunteers across multiple locations requires infrastructure: automated provisioning, department-based access rules, and self-service interfaces that do not require administrator involvement for routine access.

-Components of Effective Procedure Distribution
+Components of Effective Policy and Procedure Distribution

 - Intelligent search — Full-text search at a minimum, with natural language or AI-powered search as a significant improvement.
 People should be able to ask questions, not just search keywords.